MingChen0919/tripal_galaxy_demo/tripal_galaxy_demo.md

 ## Import Galaxy workflows

-We will use two workflows to demonstrate how to use the Tripal Galaxy module:
+We will use two workflows to demonstrate how to use the Tripal Galaxy module.
+To import workflows into Galaxy, go to the Galaxy instance and click **Workflow->Upload or import workflow** and copy & paste a workflow URL to the input box and then click **Import**.
+Below are URLs of two workflows we are going to use for this demo.

 * hisat2 alignment for paired end reads: https://raw.githubusercontent.com/statonlab/dibbs/master/bdss-hisat2-alignment-pe(with-quality-control).ga
 * wgcna: https://raw.githubusercontent.com/statonlab/dibbs/master/wgcna-analysis.ga